rlearsch/rlearsch.github.io/_portfolio/20220622_NBA_bio-modeling.md

-Polynominal degree of 2 has a sligtly higher score on the testing data - above 2 we begin overfitting.
+Polynomial degree of 2 has a slightly higher score on the testing data - above 2 we begin overfitting.
 This is a  high variance error.
 We will use degree 2 for the following predictions.

 ### Predicitions/Production